 As I mentioned, kitchen splashbacks come in a variety of materials.
 Some of the most popular choices include tiles, glass, stainless steel, stone and pressed metal.

 Tiles are the safest bet when it comes to kitchen splashbacks.
 They are the traditional choice, budget-friendly and offer great design scope.
 That being said, they do require some maintenance.

-Pressed metal is an alternative to tiles, but is much more expensive.
+Pressed metal is an alternative to tiles, but it is much more expensive.
 Another popular consideration is glass.
-It is functional, easy to clean and can be custom designed.
+It is functional, easy to clean and can be custom-designed.
 However, it is also an expensive option.

 In my opinion, tiles are by far the best option for splashbacks – that is, unless you’re willing to splurge more money and spend more on maintenance.

 3. Choose the right colour

 Once you’ve selected your splashback material of choice, you’ll need to choose the right colour.
 Again, if you’ve considered your benchtop first, you’ll have fewer options to work with.

 It is up to you to decide whether you want your splashback to take centre stage or your benchtop.
 If you choose your benchtop, then you should opt for minimalist kitchen splashbacks with subtle colours.
 On the other hand, if you have a neutral benchtop, you can opt for feature splashbacks and make it the focal point of your kitchen.

 4. Source kitchen splashbacks from the right supplier

 Kitchen splashbacks can be expensive or affordable, depending on where you source them from.
 To get the best deal, you should do some shopping around and compare prices before making a purchase.